 Now, your goals might vary.
 Be it a few extra pounds gained over the holidays or the choice to lead a healthier lifestyle, losing weight is not easy even on a good day.
 In fact, it is extremely common to get disheartened with the lack of progress or direction.
 Additionally, what worked for me might not for you, and it is always a good idea to seek professional advice.
 Remember, everyone’s bodies are different!

-The guide below should serve well as baseline suggestions for how you can create a structured regime to lose weight and achieve better health using your Android phone.
+The guide below should serve well as baseline suggestions for how you can create a structured regime to lose weight and achieve better health using the best fitness apps, running gear and your Android phone.

 Diet control is key